bifurcationkit/BifurcationKit.jl/docs/src/index.md

 ## Installation

-This package requires Julia >= v1.3.0 because of the use of methods added to abtract types (see [#31916](https://github.com/JuliaLang/julia/pull/31916)).
+This package requires Julia >= v1.3.0 because of the use of methods added to abstract types (see [#31916](https://github.com/JuliaLang/julia/pull/31916)).

 To install it, please run